Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Monbulk - Silvan SA2 had a median income of $50,415 and an average income of $65,818.
-These figures are slightly above the national averages.
-Comparing this to Greater Melbourne's median income of $54,892 and average income of $73,761 reveals a difference in income levels between the two areas.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Monbulk - Silvan as of September 2025 would be approximately $56,545 (median) and $73,821 (average).
-Census 2021 income data indicates that household, family, and personal incomes in Monbulk - Silvan cluster around the national median.
-Examining income distribution shows that the predominant cohort in Monbulk - Silvan consists of 33.3% of locals (1,948 people) earning between $1,500 and $2,999 annually, which is consistent with broader trends across the surrounding region where 32.8% fall into this income category.
-After housing expenses, 86.3% of income remains for other expenses in Monbulk - Silvan.
-The area's SEIFA income ranking places it in the sixth decile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Monbulk - Silvan SA2 has an average national income.
+The median assessed income is $52,125 and the average income stands at $67,515.
+In comparison, Greater Melbourne's figures are a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, the current estimates for Monbulk - Silvan would be approximately $56,425 (median) and $73,085 (average) as of September 2025.
+Census 2021 income data indicates that household, family, and personal incomes in Monbulk - Silvan cluster around the 50th percentile nationally.
+Income brackets show that 33.3% of locals (1,949 people) fall into the $1,500 - 2,999 category, which is also predominant in the region where 32.8% occupy this bracket.
+After housing expenses, 86.3% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income